Intersecting Surface Defects and Two-Dimensional CFT: Liouville/Toda Degenerate Correlators

 Again, gauge theory and Liouville exponents match.
 The shift of the exponent by~$\delta_{jk}$ has opposite signs in the first and second quivers, which may seem inconsistent.
 However, Liouville CFT internal momenta $\alpha_1\pm b/2\pm 1/(2b)$ are identified with different terms $(j,k)$ for the two quivers: $k=1$ and $k=2$ are interchanged.
 The two quivers are in fact related by a Seiberg-like duality of the left 2d theory and we leverage this observation in the appendix to prove that their partition functions are equal.

 The Liouville correlator of interest to us has been worked out in \cite{Fateev:2009me} by solving the fourth order differential equation associated with the degenerate puncture.
 The leading coefficients in~\eqref{Liouville-gaugetheory-sch} reproduce expected Liouville three-point functions and we checked up to fifth order that vortex partition functions of the intersecting surface defects coincide with conformal blocks.
-We performed the same checks in the limit $x\to\infty$ were the relevant OPE is that of $\hat{V}_{-Q/2}$ with~$\hat{V}_{\alpha_3}$.
+We performed the same checks (exponents, leading coefficients, vortex partition functions) in the limit $x\to\infty$ using the OPE of $\hat{V}_{-Q/2}$ with~$\hat{V}_{\alpha_3}$.